BRP Nestor Reinoso

-The BRP Nestor Reinoso (PC-380) is the tenth ship of the Jose Andrada class coastal patrol boats of the Philippine Navy.
+BRP Nestor Reinoso (PC-380) is the tenth ship of the Jose Andrada class coastal patrol boats of the Philippine Navy.
 It is part of the second batch of its class ordered through US Foreign Military Sales (FMS) in 1993, and was commissioned with the Philippine Navy on 1 June 1995.

 It was initially designated as Fast Patrol Craft, and was numbered "DF-380", but later on was re-designated as a Patrol Gunboat, and was finally re-numbered as "PG-380".
 Another round of reclassification was made in April 2016, which redesignated the patrol gunboat as the coastal patrol craft "PC-380".

 Technical details

 The ship was built to US Coast Guard standards with aluminium hull and superstructure.
 She is powered by two Detroit Diesel 16V-92TA Diesel Engines with a combined power of around 2,800 hp driving two propellers for a maximum speed of 28 kn.
 Maximum range is 1200 nmi at 12 kn, or alternatively 600 nmi at 24 kn.